Angles6230/Certification-Notes/CCNA Study.md

-0 level allows only - logout, enable, disable, help ,exit User - level 1 - provides limited read only access Privileged - level 15 - provides complete control over the router
+0 level allows only - logout, enable, disable, help ,exit User - level 1 - provides limited read only access Privileged - level 15 - provides complete control over the router When you create a enable secret password, the enable password is now defunct
 ### AAA Authentication, Authorization and Accounting
 Line level security has scalability issues, use external AAA server for centralization Protocols used for AAA services is RADIUS and TACACS+